-Extraordinary Bodies is the UK’s leading professional integrated circus company.
-We create large scale, bold, radical and joyous performance.
-Our artistic practice increases awareness, capacity and leadership for integration of D/deaf, disabled and non-disabled artists working equally together in the arts nationally.
+Extraordinary Bodies is the UK’s leading, professional, integrated circus company.
+We create bold, radical and joyous large scale performance.
+Our leading artistic practice increases national awareness of the integration of D/deaf, disabled and non-disabled artists working equally together.

 We make work with, for and about our communities; work that represents the diverse makeup of our society – onstage, offstage and in the audience.

 We are a strong and unlikely partnership between leading showmakers Cirque Bijou and leading arts and diversity practitioners Diverse City.
 Our partnership breaks boundaries and our work does too.

 Extraordinary Bodies is a company of artistic activators and activists.
 It is a collaboration between colleagues from Cirque Bijou and Diverse City, and an exciting array of creative minds, artists, theatre practitioners, musicians, writers and crew.
 Click on the people below to find out more.